intentrai/IntentR/specifications/INDEX.md

 ---

-*This index was automatically generated during reverse engineering of the Balut application specifications.
+*This index was automatically generated during reverse engineering of the UbeCode application specifications.
 Files have been reorganized with standardized naming conventions for improved discoverability and maintainability.*